 Note that the automata proposed here are not necessarily unique, and one may consider more complex automata with different semantics that are amenable to different kinds of logical analysis.
 For instance, we may extend the theory to: timed automata, hybrid automata, communicating automata, and "algebraic differential automata," where the states and state transitions are described by algebraic rules only.
-We aim to exploit these symbolic structures to create better reasoning systems: e.g., variants of CAD (Cylindrical Algebraic Decomposition) to create qualitative automata, Morse-theoretic models of transitions between steady states, differential algebraic elimination theory for input-output behavior and their usage in collapsing, etc.
+We aim to exploit these symbolic structures to create better reasoning systems: for example, variants of CAD (Cylindrical Algebraic Decomposition) to create qualitative automata, Morse-theoretic models of transitions between steady states, or differential algebraic elimination theory for input-output behavior and their usage in collapsing (Mishra, 2000, and Mishra, 2002).